How to Start a Daycare

 You will need to file an application before starting and you will need to meet basic childcare requirements like taking a CPR class and having your fingerprints documented.

-Contact your local Department of Health and Human Resources to find out what the child daycare requirements apply in your area.
+Contact your local Department of Health to find out what the child daycare requirements apply in your area.
 They will have a limit on how many children you can have in your home at one time.
 They also have a limit on how many hours you can work.

 You may also need to take instructional courses while you are running your own home child care center.
 They will probably send you a startup packet that will tell you everything you need to know to get your daycare up and running as soon as possible.